aindilis/financial-planning/README.md

 ## 🚀 Getting Started

-To start using the Financial Planner, follow these steps:

-1. Clone the [FLP repository](https://github.com/aindilis/free-life-planner) to your local machine.
-2. Install the necessary dependencies as outlined in the [FLP documentation](https://github.com/aindilis/free-life-planner/blob/main/ReferenceManual.md).
-3. Run the Financial Planner module and follow the on-screen instructions to set up your profile and connect your financial accounts.
-4. Start planning and tracking your finances with the help of the AI-powered assistant!
+For more information, please see the Financial Planner section of the FLP Reference Manual: [FLP documentation](https://github.com/aindilis/flp/blob/main/ReferenceManual.md#financial-planner)

+The financial planner is still being developed, but to start using a very minimal alpha version of the FLP system, follow the instructions present in the [Panoply repository](https://github.com/aindilis/frdcsa-panoply-git-20200329/blob/master/README.md)

 ## 👥 Contributing

 We welcome contributions from the community to help make the Financial Planner even better.
-If you'd like to contribute, please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.
+If you'd like to contribute, please see drop us a message at adougher9@yahoo.com for more information on how to get started.

 ## 📜 License